GGAlanSmithee/helium-hip-70-the-case-for-cardano/README.md

 ## Transaction Cost

 Cardano has a fixed base transaction cost for transactions and certain simple script executions (up to 340 Bytes), which is 0.17 ADA, or at the time of writing $0.06 per transaction.
-This is compared to Heliums $0.35 transaction cost.
-This will however increase as the price of Cardano does.
+Helium has a $0.35 transaction cost, but they are able to handle a lot of transactions 'internally', without a fee at all, which Cardano, and AFAIK other L1 solutions, aren't able to.

 When interacting with a smart contract, you have to pay a cost for CPU and memory depending on the complexity and size of the contract.